 Author: John Rowan

-I am a Computer Science major at West Chester University and I love everything to do with computers.
+I am a Senior Android Engineer and I love everything to do with computers.
 My specialty is Android programming but I actually love to code in any language specifically learning new things.